xddxdd/blog/source/_posts/en/article/modify-computer/worship-in-traceroute.lantian/index.md

 The last `ping` keeps the container running, or it will exit.
 The full Dockerfile is available at [https://github.com/xddxdd/dockerfiles/tree/25625c20fd1b47b3057cf59b6b84b8401d1b3e1e/dockerfiles/route-next][4].

 Then I need to generate a `docker-compose.yml` for simpler management.
 An example is available on the repo above.
-Or, you can use the `mk-compose.py` tool to quickly generate a `docker-compose.yml`, but you'll still have to change the network information manually in the file.
+Or, you can use the `mk-compose.py` tool to quickly generate a `docker-compose.yml`, but you would still have to change the network information manually in the file.

 Then copy it onto the server, and run `docker-compose up -d` to start the containers.

-Finally run this command on the Docker host:
+Finally, run this command on the Docker host:

 ```bash
 ip route add 172.22.76.102/32 via 172.22.76.98